rajarshiroydev/Python-Certificate-Generator/README.md

 ```
 <ul>
   <li>Paste the link of the folder in save_path where you would want to save the certificates.
-  <li>Here I have written 2 lines of font files because a lot of the time, we need to change the event for a different set of participants.
-If there are more fields to be written, just add more such lines.
-Also, this gives us the freedom to change the font file and size for each text.
+  <li>Here I have written 2 lines of font files because a lot of the time, we need to change the event name for a different set of participants. <br>If there are more fields to be written, just add more such lines.
+Also, this gives us the freedom to change the font file and size for each text independently.
 (In my case, there were 2 fields and so the code is written that way)
   <li>The certificate file name should be written in place of template.png.
   <li>event_name is optional and can be used if a second field is required.
 Refer to the second point.
 </ul>